 The earliest formulation of classical mechanics is often referred to as Newtonian mechanics.
-It consists of the physical concepts based on the 17th century foundational works of Sir Isaac Newton, and the mathematical methods invented by Gottfried Wilhelm Leibniz, Leonhard Euler, and others describe the motion of bodies under the influence of forces.
-Later, methods based on energy were developed by Euler, Joseph-Louis Lagrange, William Rowan Hamilton and others, leading to analytical mechanics including Lagrangian mechanics and Hamiltonian mechanics.
-These advances, made predominantly in the 18th and 19th centuries, extend substantially beyond earlier works; they are, with some modification, used in all areas of modern physics.
+It consists of the physical concepts based on the 17th century foundational works of Sir Isaac Newton, and the mathematical methods invented by Gottfried Wilhelm Leibniz, Leonhard Euler and others to describe the motion of bodies under the influence of forces.
+Later, methods based on energy were developed by Euler, Joseph-Louis Lagrange, William Rowan Hamilton and others, leading to the development of analytical mechanics (which includes Lagrangian mechanics and Hamiltonian mechanics).
+These advances, made predominantly in the 18th and 19th centuries, extended beyond earlier works; they are, with some modification, used in all areas of modern physics.

-For objects governed by classical mechanics, if the present state is known with absolute precision, it is possible to predict how it will move in the future (determinism), and how it has moved in the past (reversibility); in practice absolute precision is not possible and chaos theory shows that the long term predictions of classical mechanics are not reliable.
-Classical mechanics provides accurate results when studying large objects that are not extremely massive and speeds not approaching the speed of light.
-When the objects being examined have about the size of an atom diameter, it becomes necessary to introduce the other major sub-field of mechanics: quantum mechanics.
-To describe velocities that are not small compared to the speed of light, special relativity is needed.
+If the present state of an object that obeys the laws of classical mechanics is known, it is possible to determine how it will move in the future, and how it has moved in the past.
+Chaos theory shows that the long term predictions of classical mechanics are not reliable.
+Classical mechanics provides accurate results when studying objects that are not extremely massive and have speeds not approaching the speed of light.
+With objects about the size of an atom's diameter, it becomes necessary to use quantum mechanics.
+To describe velocities approaching the speed of light, special relativity is needed.
 In cases where objects become extremely massive, general relativity becomes applicable.
-However, a number of modern sources do include relativistic mechanics in classical physics, which in their view represents classical mechanics in its most developed and accurate form.
+Some modern sources include relativistic mechanics in classical physics, as representing the field in its most developed and accurate form.

 Classical mechanics was traditionally divided into three main branches.
 Statics is the branch of classical mechanics that is concerned with the analysis of force and torque acting on a physical system that does not experience an acceleration, but rather is in equilibrium with its environment.[3]
 Kinematics describes the motion of points, bodies (objects), and systems of bodies (groups of objects) without considering the forces that cause them to move.[4][5][3]
 Kinematics, as a field of study, is often referred to as the "geometry of motion" and is occasionally seen as a branch of mathematics.[6][7][8]
 Dynamics goes beyond merely describing objects' behavior and also considers the forces which explain it.
 Some authors (for example, Taylor (2005)[9] and Greenwood (1997)[10]) include special relativity within classical dynamics.